The Adventures of Batman & Robin (video game): Game Gear

 The Game Gear version was developed by Novotrade and published by Sega.
 The Joker has assembled a gang of old Batman foes and kidnapped Robin, and the Batman has to go save him.
 There are four different levels, each with 2 or 3 stages, where Batman runs around beating up thugs and jumping between platforms before taking on a boss.
 Each stage ends with a boss encounter – some generic machine or thug in the early stages, and a classic Batman villain at the final stage of the level.
-The four levels takes Batman through a theater where he takes on the Mad Hatter, a frozen office building where he takes on Mr. Freeze, a graveyard where he takes on the Scarecrow, and finally an amusement park where he takes on Harley and the Joker.
+The four levels takes Batman through a theater where he takes on the Mad Hatter, a frozen office building where he takes on Mr. Freeze, a graveyard where he takes on the Scarecrow, and finally an amusement park where he takes on Harley Quinn and the Joker.

 Batman typically fights with projectile attacks – he has an unlimited supply of batarangs, but can pick up other weapons with limited ammunition in small item boxes along the way.
 They are all more powerful than the batarangs.
 Once Batman gets close to an enemy, he will switch to melee attacks, which deal more damage than the projectiles.
 Batman can make several types of jumps, both upwards and sideways.
 Pressing the jump button twice does a double jump.
 Batman starts out with 9 extra lives, and instantly respawns where he died after losing one, with a full health bar, all ammunition intact, and all inflicted damage and defeated enemies accounted for.
 There are also multiple extra lives and life bar refill items spread around on the stages.
 The game has infinite continues and a password system, allowing the player to start over from any previously reached stage.
 The only punishment for having to continue is that the player's score is reset to zero, encouraging full playthroughs without continuing.